 Other nearby attractions worth seeing comprise Lesotho’s most accessible dinosaur footprints, Masitise (Ellenberger’s) Cave House Museum (a national monument), and the twin-spired sandstone church of Villa Maria Mission.
 There are guided tours to the ruins of the historical Mt Moorosi fortress, where Chief Moorosi was besieged by British troops.

 QACHA’S NEK: Qacha’s Nek was founded in 1888 as a mission station, and later became the district’s administrative centre.
 Archaeological excavations at rock shelters in the area nonetheless suggest that people have lived here for more than 50 000 years.
 More recent cultural attractions include the lovely St Joseph’s Church and a number of sandstone buildings dating from the colonial era.

-This important border town is the nearest entry point from South Africa’s Eastern Cape into Lesotho.
-However, up until 1966 it was without direct road links to the rest of the country, meaning supplies had to be procured from the South African town of Matatiele.
-While these days there is a tarred road all the way to Maseru, air transport remains important, and there is an airstrip that connects the town to the capital as well as other villages in the highlands of the upper Senqu Valley.
+This important border town has 15 917 inhabitants (2016 census), and is the nearest entry point into Lesotho from South Africa’s Eastern Cape.
+Until 1966, it was without direct road links to the rest of the country, meaning supplies had to be procured from the South African town of Matatiele.
+While these days there is a tarred road all the way to Maseru, air transport remains important and the airstrip is in regular use.